Smithsonian/smithsonian-open-access-api-drupal/README.md

 # Smithsonian Open Access Drupal Module

-The Smithsonian Open Access module provides a simple and convenient way to interact with the Smithsonian Open Access API in your Drupal site.
+The Smithsonian Open Access Drupal module provides a simple and convenient way to interact with the Smithsonian Open Access API in your Drupal site.
 It allows you to search the API, customize the search results using various parameters, and display the JSON data on the screen.

 ## Features